llpeterson/internetworking/switching.md

 	<figcaption>ATM cell format at the UNI.</figcaption>
 </figure>

-There are a few aspects of ATM that are worth examining.
+The approach ATM takes has some interesting properties, which makes it worth examining a bit further.
 The picture of the ATM packet format—more commonly called an ATM *cell*—in [Figure 6](#atmcell) will illustrate the main points.
 We'll skip the generic flow control (GFC) bits, which never saw much use, and start